adshares/adshares-docs/protocol2/definitions/index.rst

 Site
 ^^^^
-A digital medium where a :ref:`Creative <protocol-definitions-creative>` can be placed.
+A digital medium owned by a :ref:`Publisher <protocol-definitions-publisher>` where a :ref:`Creative <protocol-definitions-creative>` can be placed.
 Currently the following two media types are supported:

 * web page,
 * metaverse land parcel.